Online Banking security

 - Secure your mailbox - use a padlock or PO box and report any missing mail to the relevant provider.

 - Be guarded with your social media accounts - be familiar with your privacy settings and ensure you only share what you want with who you want.
 Consider hiding things like your date of birth, work information & contact details.

-- Westpac Protect™ SecurID® token or SMS Code provide an extra layer of protection by generating a one-time-password used to authorise certain Westpac Live transactions and allow you access to higher payment limits.
+- Westpac Protect™ SecurID® token or SMS Code provides an extra layer of protection by generating a one-time-password used to authorise certain Westpac Live transactions and features.

 - Keep data safe - implementing a regular backup procedure is a simple way to safeguard critical business data.
 Setting user PC permissions and encrypting your databases will also help.

-- Be on the lookout for business scams - verify all emails and calls claiming to be from a provider or someone in your company before performing any requests.
+- Be on the lookout for business scams – verbally confirm all emails and calls claiming to be from a suppliers or someone in your company, before performing any account changes or urgent payment requests.

 - Implement a cyber security strategy to counter the evolving cyber threats.
 E.g. ensuring secure remote access protocol and setting up firewall rules.